Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new

 Harvesting grapes straight off the vine brings up a long-forgotten memory that I have from my childhood.
 I remember being at my grandparents house in the country, eating grapes off the long vine that grew along their fence, and spitting the seeds into the grass.
 The grapes were small, purple and juicy; tart and wild compared to store-bought grapes.
 I haven't had the joy of harvesting grapes for many years, but recently my lovely neighbor offered to let me pick from the vine in their backyard.
 "It's either you or the birds," I was told.
 Without hesitation, I went and picked a giant bowlful (and still managed to save some for the birds!)

-So now the questions was: what do I do with all these grapes?
+So now the questions were: what do I do with all these grapes?
 Jelly, jam?
 Wine?
 Juice?
 I started Googling ideas and came across recipes for Tuscan harvest grape cakes.
 I'm part Italian, and trust me, I love all things related to Italian foods.
 I jumped at the chance to try out a new dessert, inspired by the grapes of Italy.
-The following recipe is my honey glazed, whole wheat version of a grape cake, using the delicious grapes of Iowa.
+The following recipe is my honey-glazed, whole wheat version of a grape cake, using the delicious grapes of Iowa.
 Because of the whole wheat flour, this is a denser cake, almost more like a muffin.
 If you don't like the density, you could certainly swap for all-purpose flour.

 Because I used less sugar, whole wheat flour, and a honey glaze, my kids and I indulged and had some for a breakfast treat!
 It's better than donuts, right?
 (No, nothing is better than donuts!)
 But with this dessert, I can have the healthier benefits of whole wheat flour and grapes, and have my cake, too.
 Another idea is to have an after-dinner dessert of grape cake paired with a glass of your favorite wine.
 Ahh, it's almost like you're relaxing in the vineyards of Italy!
 The best part of this cake is the surprising little bursts of sweet and tangy grapes bursting open with each bite.